Registration of ownership rights

 With regard to electronic submission of proposals for registration, it is prescribed that only 50% of the court fee stipulated for submitting proposals for registration is paid (Article 7 of the Court Fees Act, Official Gazette 118/2018).

-After all documents are submitted and the registration number is obtained, the status of the case may also be checked via the website of the Ministry of Justice and Administration and the State Geodetic Administration at the link Organized Land:
+After all documents are submitted and the registration number is obtained, the status of the case may also be checked via the website of the Ministry of Justice, Public Administration and Digital Transformation

 E-extract